-As already mentioned, the ideal of service followed in Ramakrishna Movement is based on the principle Ùiva-jñáne jæva-sevá, to serve man as potentially Divine.
-It is not, however, easy to serve all, especially the poor and the sick, in a spirit of worship.
-This ideal of service calls for a lot of sacrifice, sacrifice of one’s time, energy, comforts, etc. It is these sacrifices which the members of Ramakrishna Movement undergo, without any expectation of reward, recognition or fame, that make their ideal of service authentic.
+The ideal of service followed in the Ramakrishna Movement is based on the principle Ùiva-jñáne jæva-sevá, to serve man as potentially Divine.
+However, it is not easy to serve everyone, especially the poor and the sick, in a spirit of worship.
+This ideal of service calls for a lot of sacrifices, the sacrifice of one’s time, energy, comforts, etc. It is these sacrifices which the members of the Ramakrishna Movement undergo, without any expectation of reward, recognition or fame, that make their ideal of service authentic.
 The motivation for service and sacrifice is love.
 The love that flows through Ramakrishna Math and Ramakrishna Mission is Divine Love — the pure, imperishable love of Sri Ramakrishna, Holy Mother and Swami Vivekananda for humanity.
 This Divine Love is the force holding together the Sangha, unifying monastic brothers and lay devotees.

 3. Excellence, Efficiency, Teamwork: These three qualities are generally associated with business enterprises, but they are the governing principles in all activities undertaken by Ramakrishna Math and Ramakrishna Mission.
 Since all work is done as worship, and only the best things are offered to the Lord, the members of Ramakrishna Math and Ramakrishna Mission try to do their allotted work in the best way possible.
 Care is taken to avoid waste or loss of any kind.
 Other than the minimum necessary for the maintenance of the institutions and their inmates, all the resources are used for the welfare of society.
 Again, as the monks are united by the strong bond of monastic brotherhood, they find it easy and natural to work as a team, and this has contributed much to the success of the twin organizations.